Sir Keir Starmer: Resident doctors strikes ‘irresponsible’

 Sir Keir Starmer has condemned strike action by resident doctors as “irresponsible”.

-The Prime Minister said he is “very gutted” that medics have voted to go ahead with walkouts this week.
+The Prime Minister said he is “very gutted” that medics have voted to go ahead with walkouts this week and appealed to members of the British Medical Association (BMA) to “push back against” the union.

 Sir Keir, who appeared in front of MPs on the Liaison Committee, said: “It’s irresponsible at any time, particularly at the moment.